Stingray Djazz

 Stingray DJAZZ is a Dutch cultural music channel aimed at the European market which launched as DJAZZ.TV on 22 June 2012.
-The programming consists of jazz, soul, gospel, blues and world music, like reggae, tango and Brazilian music.
-The productions consist of jazz festivals, jazz concerts and documentaries.
+The programming consists of jazz, soul, gospel, blues, and world music, like reggae, tango, and Brazilian music.
+The productions consist of jazz festivals, jazz concerts, and documentaries.
 The channel was founded by Rob Overman and Robert Rutten.
-Since 31 July 2015 the channel is owned and operated by the Canadian company Stingray Group.
-In October 2016 it changed its name into Stingray DJAZZ.
+Since 31 July 2015, the channel has been owned and operated by the Canadian company Stingray Group.
+In October 2016 it changed its name to Stingray DJAZZ.